A General Framework for the Practical Disintegration of PAC-Bayesian Bounds: Evaluation and minimization of the bounds of Corollaries , ,

-Hence, $\kl^{-1}$ has to be evaluated in order to obtain the value of the upper-bound on $\Risk_{\Dcal}(h)$ or $\EE_{h\sim\Q}\Risk_{\Dcal}(h)$: the evaluation of $\kl^{-1}(q|\psi)$ is performed by the bisection method.
-From these new formulation of the bounds, we can remark that the objective is to minimize the function $\kl^{-1} (q | \psi)$ in order to minimize the true risk $p$.
+Hence, $\kl^{-1}$ has to be evaluated in order to obtain the value of the upper-bound on $\Risk_{\Dcal}(h)$ or $\EE_{h\sim\Q}\Risk_{\Dcal}(h)$: the evaluation of $\kl^{-1}(q\vert\psi)$ is performed by the bisection method.
+From this new formulation of the bounds, we can remark that the objective is to minimize the function $\kl^{-1} (q \vert \psi)$ in order to minimize the true risk $p$.
 To do so, \citet{ReebDoerrGerwinnRakitsch2018} introduced an analytical expression of the derivative of $\kl^{-1}$ with respect to the empirical risk $q$ and the PAC-Bayesian bound $\psi$.
 The two partial derivatives are defined in the following way:

-Note that these partial derivatives need the evaluation of $\kl^{-1}(q|\psi)$ for a given empirical risk $q$ and a PAC-Bayesian bound $\psi$.
-Then, by computing the derivatives of $q$ and $\psi$ with respect to the parameters and by using the chain rule of differentiation, a library like PyTorch (see \citet{Pytorch2019}) can compute automatically the derivatives of $\kl^{-1}$ with respect to the parameters.
-At each iteration in phase {\bf 2)}, after sampling the noise $\epsilonbf$, the algorithm update the weights $\omegabf$ (\ie, the hypothesis $h$) by optimizing
+Note that these partial derivatives need the evaluation of $\kl^{-1}(q\vert\psi)$ for a given empirical risk $q$ and a PAC-Bayesian bound $\psi$.
+Then, by computing the derivatives of $q$ and $\psi$ with respect to the parameters and by using the chain rule of differentiation, a library like PyTorch (see \citet{Pytorch2019}) can automatically compute the derivatives of $\kl^{-1}$ with respect to the parameters.